9 Delicious Late-Night Snacks Under 350 Calories

 Advertisement

-One ounce of pumpkin seeds contains about 20 percent of your recommended intake of magnesium.
-This essential mineral is linked to promoting muscle relaxation and good sleep, according to the National Sleep Foundation.
+One ounce of pumpkin seeds contains about 20 percent of your recommended intake of magnesium, according to the USDA.
+This essential mineral is linked to promoting muscle relaxation and healthy sleep, according to the Cleveland Clinic.

-The combination of berries and cream is a simple and satisfying dessert.
-By replacing standard cream with full-fat plain Greek yogurt, you can get a high-protein dessert with less fat and sugar.
-This nosh is less than 100 total calories!
+Smoothie recipes don't have to be reserved for breakfast.
+The combination of berries and cream is also a simple and satisfying dessert.
+This recipe is made with Greek yogurt, oats and honey, giving you a high-protein dessert with natural sweetness.

-Kale chips give you that great salty crunch without the extra fat and calories you'd get with regular chips.
+Kale chips give you that salty crunch without the fat and calories you'd get from potato or corn chips.
 Kale is an incredibly nutrient-dense food, high in vitamins A, C and K.

-One cup of raw kale will provide more than 100 percent of your daily recommended value of vitamin K, according to the National Institutes of Health.
-This vitamin helps produce protein in the bones, which prevents weakening in the bones over time, according to the Harvard T.H.
+One cup of raw kale will provide more than 100 percent of your daily recommended value of vitamin K, according to the Office of Dietary Supplements.
+This vitamin helps prevent weakening of the bones over time, according to the Harvard T.H.
 Chan School of Public Health.

-Get the Kale Chips recipe and nutrition info here.
+Get the Baked Kale Chips recipe from Eating Bird Food.

 Advertisement